How to Get Rid of Dark Circles Under the Eyes

 Cucumber – Do you remember watching old movies, where the women would put cucumbers over their eyes and lay back in complete relaxation.
 Ha!
 Neither do I. Anyhow, cucumber is indeed refreshing as well as soothing.
 It is completely capable of fixing those raccoon eyes.
 Cut thick cucumber slices and keep them on both the eyes for half an hour.
 You can also grate the cucumber and apply at the bottom of the eyes for better results.
 Cucumber is high in water and vitamin C content and helps to sooth, moisturize & nourish the skin while reducing swelling.

-Rosewater – Rosewater is known for rejuvenating the skin but do you know it is instrumental in reducing dark circles.
+Rosewater – Rosewater, also known as Rose Hydrosol, is known for rejuvenating the skin but do you know it is instrumental in reducing dark circles.
 Not only this it has a soothing effect on the eyes.
 As rose water possesses mild astringent properties it works as a skin toner.
 Apply rose water on the dark circles with (reusable) cotton pads.
 Soak a cotton pad in rose water and place them on closed eyelids.
 Repeat the process for at least three weeks for better results.

 Cold tea bags – Green Tea contains tannins which have astringent properties that help reduce the dark circles and puffiness.
 Dark circles are caused because the blood vessels get dilated.
 The caffeine in Green Tea has antioxidant properties that stimulate blood circulation, constricts the blood vessels and thus reduces the dark circles.
 Take two tea bags and dip them in cold water.
 You can also refrigerate the water for some time.
 Keep both the tea bags over your eyes for a while (10 to 15 minutes) and then wash your face with cold water.

 Massage- Go ahead and gently massage around the eye area to help improve circulation.
-This will probably feel more pampering if you use your favorite Carrot & Shea Skin & Eye Cream or Night Serum which contains antioxidants.
+This will probably feel more pampering if you use your favorite Farmhouse produces, including lightweight Hydrating Antioxidants, rich Carrot & Shea, Oil-Free & Clear or our Rosehip Restore Serum.

 Some people have dark circles naturally.
 The best solution to genetic under eye circles: Kojic acid can help make hereditary dark under-eye circles less noticeable by blocking the production of melanin (the substance that gives the skin its color).
 Or embrace it because you’re beautiful either way!